oras-project/oras/docs/proposals/error-handling-guideline.md

 Help: Attach files to an existing artifact.
 Run "oras attach" for more options and examples
 ```

-- Example 7: When pushing files, if the annotation file doesn't match the required format
+#### Example 7: When pushing files, if the annotation file doesn't match the required format

+Current behavior and output:

 ```
 $ oras push --annotation-file sbom.json ghcr.io/library/alpine:3.9